Auxx/grilledui/README.md

 # GrilledUI

 Library to implement common UIs easily.
-Right now only TabActivity and SectionActivity are ready, more to come.
+Right now only TabActivity, SectionActivity and HybridActivity are ready, more to come.

 ## TabActivity